Is Nick Szabo the creator of Bitcoin, Satoshi Nakamoto?

-The mystery of his creator Bitcoin continues to pique the interest of some people especially those involved in digital crypto-currency.
-The ressolutions and publications they come and go, but the creator of Bitcoin remains a mystery.
+The mystery of his creator Bitcoin continues to spark the interest of some people, especially those dealing with the digital cipher-coin.
+Analyzes and publications come and go, but the creator of Bitcoin remains a mystery.

 Surely think a bit about his position.
 Who would like to admit publicly that he is the creator of Vitcoin?
 This would even jeopardize his life, as many would be envious and would like to acquire in any way his unspoilt property.